bitwalker/distillery/docs/faq.md

 If you must cross-compile, you will need to make sure that you set up the cross-compilation toolchain for those dependencies as well, which is beyond the scope of Distillery or this document.

+I strongly recommend building releases you plan to deploy within a Docker container or Vagrant virtual machine.
-In the future I will try to provide a walkthrough on how to set this up, but it's important to note that each dependency may be different, and no guide can cover all of the requirements for a specific package.
-It is up to the package maintainers to provide instructions on how to cross-compile NIFs.
+This allows you to tightly control the build environment for the release, and easily compile it for the target system's OS and architecture.
+In the near future I will try to provide a walkthrough on how to set this up.

 ## Upgrade failures